peach-lucien/otter/docs/03_results.md

 ## Synthesis

 1. The coupling is calibrated and soft.
 Median top-target probability 0.31, above 0.5 for 20 % of parcels.
-Concentration is set by the entropic regularisation, not by anatomy.
+Concentration is set by τ, not by anatomy.
 2. Connectivity and an anchor-warped spatial scaffold appear to set which human *region* a mouse region maps to.
 Curated anchors and packs set which *parcel*.
 3. Translation follows the areal hierarchy.
 Networks, the principal gradient, myelin, cytoarchitecture and hierarchy-aligned cell densities all clear spin nulls; laminar contrasts and spatially uniform cell classes do not.
-4. Against a state-of-the-art transcriptomic translator the two are level on region-level accuracy, on that method's own benchmark, and OTTER leads on the other six capability axes.
+4. Against TransBrain, a transcriptomic translator, the two are level on region-level accuracy on that method's own benchmark, and OTTER leads on the other six capability axes.
 5. Where the mouse cannot rebuild human connectivity is a network-shaped territory tracking cortical expansion, with dorsolateral prefrontal cortex the clearest case.
 6. The coupling turns a mouse experiment into a falsifiable human prediction.
 It does not resolve